hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 ```
 This is about twice as fast and gets us the same result.

 But we can be even smarter about it without making the above assumption.
 We know that ids in the `visit` table are sequential, so, why not just use them.
+The `id` columns is a primary key, so, it is indexed.
 ```sql
 select *
 from visit